 The web is an endless sea of possibilities.
 You can choose your own adventure, working at a design agency or as in-house designer.
-Or you can do something more daring — break out on your own.
+You can start your own blog or learn the art of 3D using online Blender tutorials.
+Or you can do something more daring – break out on your own.

 But being an independent designer means that you also have to be a business person.
 You can't tune out the nitty gritty of contracts and ledgers.
 If you do, your business won't take off.
 It's a necessary evil.

 In this post, we'll go through what you need to know about the business of design so that you can thrive as a self-employed designer.

 Whether you're a self-employed designer or a business owner, you're either going to be passionate about your product or service, or you're going to be passionate about the people you serve.

 I believe it's even more important for self-employed designers to love their clients more than their tools, than it is for many other types of business owner.
 The reason is this: the design world moves so fast, and design trends change so quickly, that it takes passion to keep up.
 That environment breeds passion for your craft – and rightly so!
 Remember to channel all that passion and energy back at your clients.

 When business is positioned like that, it's far more palatable for the self-employed designer.
 How can you help more people?
 How can you leverage your design skills to make more of an impact for your clients?
 How can you reach more people to make an impact for?

 The first step in getting someone's business is to be clear on what you offer.
 There's no room for vagueness and uncertainty.
 One way to ensure you're communicating what you offer is to know what you're best at and what value you bring to the table.

 First of all, you need to study your market.
 Learn about who's playing in your space, and who's satisfying their clients.
 What sells well?
 What niches of the market aren't being served as passionately or completely as others?